Overview

 Pay

-Pay gap between men and women CEOs at non-profits with budgets of $1M+
+Pay gap between men and women executives at nonprofits organizations.

 Representation Matters